What’s the Average Electricity Bill for a 2 Person Household in 2023? | Solar.com

 Region Monthly consumption (kWh) Price per kWh* Average Electricity Bill

 There is also substantial variability in utility rates within each region.
-For example, in the West, electricity prices vary from nearly 11 cents per kWh in Washington to nearly 30 cents per kWh in California.
+For example, in the West, electricity prices vary from nearly 11 cents per kWh in Utah to over 30 cents per kWh in California.
 So, to get a more accurate sense of the average electricity bill for a two-person household in your state, multiply consumption by the average utility rate listed in the map below.

 Related reading: Why is my electricity bill so high?

-The average electricity bill for a 4 person household is $175 per month in the US.
-However, this figure ranges from $148 in the Midwest to $226 in the Northeast based on regional differences in electricity consumption and utility rates.
+In 2025, the average electricity bill for a 4-person household is $191 per month in the US.
+However, this figure ranges from $157 in the Midwest to $215 in the South based on regional differences in electricity consumption and utility rates.

 This minimal increase in electricity costs is due to the fact that around 50% of electricity consumption is tied to space heating, space cooling, water heating, and refrigeration.
 With the exception of water heating, none of these increase substantially when you add more people to your household (it’s not like you need to use another air conditioner for each member you add to your household).